Legal Sports Betting in

 No mobile sports betting but in-person betting is available

-New Mexico marks the 6th state to offer legalized sports betting but where can you place legal sports wagers in New Mexico?
+Sports betting in New Mexico is legal and the state marks the 6th state to offer legalized sports betting – but where can you place sports wagers legally in New Mexico in 2021?

 New Mexico lawmakers have yet to pass a sports betting bill to legalize the activity within the state since PASPA was repealed in May of 2018.
 Yet, on October 16, 2018, the Santa Ana Star Casino & Hotel booked its first sports bet, making the state the 6th to offer legalized sports betting.
 Santa Ana Star, operated by the Pueblo of Santa Ana, now offers visitors a sportsbook.
 The tribal casino is located near Albuquerque, N.M.
 All bets must be placed on-site.